MattiaFiore/pytorch_backend/README.md

 # Completed tasks
 - [x] Each host must set his own IP address in an automatic whay
 - [x] Sending the actual tensor data
+- [x] Create the mininet topology in order to execute the code to test it